Yavapai-Apache Nation inaugurates new council members

 “My clans are Road Runner and Towering House,” she says and her roots go back to the place where she was born- San Carlos,Arizona.
 The Bakers currently reside in Chandler and they have three children ages 15, 9 and 8.
 They also have two God-daughters through the Apache Sunrise Dance ceremony.

-So far she has passed some hurdles within her program in addition to getting permission to conduct the research with YAN college graduates.
 “I approached the tribal council to tell them about my plans to study members of the Nation.
 A resolution was conducted and passed.
-The tribal council asked some great questions and supported my study and overall goals” she says with confirmation from the Attorney General’s office.
+The tribal council asked some great questions and supported my study and overall goals”, she says with confirmation from the Attorney General’s office.

 The study is entitled “Exploration of Historical Trauma among Yavapai-Apache Nation College Graduates.”
-Mrs. Baker is the co-investigator under the direction of principal investigator Dr. Elizabeth Segal, PhD and Professor with the ASU School of Social Work, as well as Dr. Myla Vicenti-Carpio and Dr. Cindy Sangalang.
-Mrs. Baker is proud and thankful to have strong female mentors to guide her through her academic journey.
+Dr. Baker was the co-investigator under the direction of principal investigator Dr. Elizabeth Segal, PhD and Professor with the ASU School of Social Work, as well as Dr. Myla Vicenti-Carpio and Dr. Cindy Sangalang.
+Dr. Baker is proud and thankful to have had strong female mentors to guide her through her academic journey.

-Mrs. Baker is also incorporating Indigenous research methodologies within the dissertation.
+Dr. Baker also incorporated Indigenous research methodologies within the dissertation that she completed.
 Essentially, these methods ensures the research of Indigenous communities honors the people, experiences, land and Indigenous way of life.
 Conducting the study in this way is important to Mrs. Baker as she enters the small circle of American Indian scholars.

-There are many variables that Mrs. Baker is studying, most importantly, she wishes to highlight the strengths of American Indian people which help in obtaining goals on a personal and community level.
+There are many variables that Dr. Baker studied, most importantly, she highlighted the strengths of American Indian people which help in obtaining goals on a personal and community level.

 Pai people celebrate culture in Middle Verde